Minamehr/mOTUs/README.md

 # mOTUs
-a tool for marker gene-based OTU (mOTU) profiling
+A tool for marker gene-based OTU (mOTU) profiling